natalya-patrikeeva/interview_prep/explanations.md

 ### 3.

 To find the minimum spanning tree in a weighted undirected graph, I implement Prim's algorithm to traverse every node and edge at least once, following this [visualization](https://www.cs.usfca.edu/~galles/visualization/Prim.html).
 I keep track of what nodes are visited, the weights and the path from one node to another.
 I loop over all the nodes until we visit all the vertices and edges.
-The weights are stored in an array and searching through the array for the edge with the minimum weight requires O (|V|<sup>2</sup>) runtime, where V is the number of nodes in the graph.
+The weights are stored in an array and searching through the array for the edge with the minimum weight requires O (n^2) runtime, where n is the number of nodes in the graph.
 The algorithm requires keeping track of which nodes are known, their weights and the path to the neighbors for each node.
-I keep these values in three lists of size V. From the input dictionary, I make another list with nodes to loop through while updating the known list.
-To return a minimum spanning tree, I make a dictionary with at most V keys but on average, with less than V elements.
-So, space efficience is O(5*V) which can be approximated as O(V).
+I keep these values in three lists of size n.
+From the input dictionary, I make another list with nodes to loop through while updating the known list.
+To return a minimum spanning tree, I make a dictionary with at most n keys but on average, with less than n elements.
+So, space complexity is O(5*n) which can be approximated as O(n).

 #### 4.

-To find the least common ancestor on a BST, I search through the input matrix to find all parents of input nodes and store them in two lists.
-The root node is appended last.
-Then I compare entries in the lists to output the earliest common node which is the least common ancestor of two nodes.
-The efficiency of the algorithm is O (n<sup>2</sup>) because of the two `for` loops over the rows and columns of the input matrix.
-I make two lists to store input nodes' ancestors, which in the worst case is length (n-1).
-So, space efficiency is O(2n), which cab be approximated as O(n).
+To find the least common ancestor on a BST, I compare the input node values to the root value.
+If the nodes are on opposite sides of the root, the least common ancestor is the root.
+If the nodes are on the same side of the root, I traverse the tree down, comparing the root's child value to the nodes and if the nodes are on the same or opposite sides, and so on.
+The algoirthm stops when the nodes are on opposite sides which means that the node they are compared to is their least common ancestor.
+The efficiency of the algorithm is O(n) because in the worse case, we need to search all the nodes in the tree.
+Because we do not make any extra data structures, the space complexity is O(1).

+**Note about the review.** The reviewer suggests checking if the nodes are present in the tree.
+However, I did not implement this check because the question explicitly state "You can assume that both nodes are in the tree, and the tree itself adheres to all BST properties."

 ### 5.

-To find the element that is `m` elements from the end of a singly linked list, I loop over the linked list once to write the values of the elements to a Python list.
-Then I find the element's value based on the length of the list and the input `m` value.
+To find the element that is m elements from the end of a singly linked list, I loop over the linked list once to find the length of the linked list.
+Then I traverse the linked list up to m elements from the end based on the length of the list and input value of m.
 The runtime efficiency of the algorithm is O(n) where n is the number of elements in the linked list.
-I store nodes' values in a list with size n.
-So, space efficiency is O(n).
+I do not use any extra data structures, so space efficiency is constant, O(1).